smithgeoffrey/go-coop/logging/README.md

 # Logging

+Yes, this is just backyard chickens.
+But we're doing devops here, so we can't skimp on logging.
+Docker has a native logdriver for fluentd.

 ### Fluentd to Mongo

 It'd be nice to keep life small and simple for running on the pi.
-This is just a chicken coop after all.
 What about this:

 - https://www.mongodb.com/post/27619817959/fluentd-mongodb-the-easiest-way-to-log-your-data.